All Episodes

 Pelley says, he was not found guilty by a court, sir.

-And Newt says he was found guilty by a panel that looked at it and reported the president.
+And Newt says he was found guilty by a panel that looked at it and reported to the president.

-And then Pelley said, Well, that's extrajudicial.
+And then Pelley said, well, that's extrajudicial.

 It's not the rule of law.